khulnasoft/khulnasoft/doc/dev/security/csrf_security_model.md

 * POST HTTP requests made via HTML `<form>` submissions.
 * ...

 For example, say a Sourcegraph user clicks a malicious link and Sourcegraph is not protected against CSRF.
-This would mean that, for example, a `<form>` element could be silently submitted in the background to perform destructive actions on behalf of the user using Sourcegraph's API—such as deleting data on Sourcegraph.
+This would mean that, for example, a `<form>` element could be silently submitted in the background to perform destructive actions on behalf of the user using Khulnasoft's API—such as deleting data on Sourcegraph.

 ## How is CSRF mitigated traditionally?